LukoJohnson/alltheguides/docs/README.md

 To the new **All The Guides**, by **All The Mods** (_ATM_).

-This guide is currently a work in progress, so there's a lot of missing/placeholder information.
+This guide is currently a work in progress, so there will be missing/placeholder information.
 Want to contribute?
 Check [About All The Guides Contributing](guides/contributing/README.md)

-???
-Tip "This Guide is only for our packs"
+???+ Tip "All The Guides is only for our packs"
     ATM has custom changes and additions, mostly recipes.
 This means it's only for ATM packs, and may not be the same for other packs.
+However, guides in the [Additional Guides](guides/README.md) should work for any pack with said mod.

 ## Intro